MHammad33/Full-Stack-Learning/README.md

 ### Install these

 - npm install --save-dev cross-env
-- npm install --save-dev supertest
+- npm install --save-dev supertest (Act as router given to it as argument like: api = supertest(app) // app is main router )

 - npm install express-async-errors